kyverno/kyverno/test/conformance/kuttl/autogen/should-autogen/README.md

-# Title
+## Description

+The policy should contain all autogen rules.

+## Expected Behavior

-Basic autogen test to check that a policy contains autogen rules in its status.
+The policy gets created and contains all autogen rules in the status.